Purpose

 The Awards

-The competitive Award will be offered annually to students at three (3) world-class US educational institutions, the East-West Center (EWC), Stanford University, and Cornell University.
-Students from Indonesia (or those with a strong affinity to Indonesia), will be given first preference, but other students from any country worldwide, esp. from ASEAN, and the State of Hawaii, USA, may be considered.
+The competitive Award will be offered annually to students at three (3) world-class US educational institutions: the East-West Center (EWC), Stanford University, and Cornell University.
+Students from Indonesia (or those with a strong affinity for Indonesia) will be given first preference, but other students from any country worldwide, esp. from ASEAN and the State of Hawaii, USA, may be considered.

 1. The East-West Center (EWC), Honolulu, Hawaii, USA